When and why are principal component scores a good tool for visualizing high-dimensional data?: Asymptotic results for sample scores

+A single $z_{ij}$ and $\mat{W}$ are asymptotically independent, expressing the fact that a single observation has no influence when the sample size becomes infinite.
+Hence, as functions of $\mat{W}$, both $\hat{\vc{v}}_{j}(\mat{W})$ and $\hat{\lambda}_{j}(\mat{W})$ must be asymptotically independent of a single $z_{ij}$.
+The asymptotic variance of the noise term is then given as

+and the terms $\varepsilon_{ij}$ and $\varepsilon_{ik}$ are asymptotically independent.
+The variance of the noise terms will therefore depend on the signal strengths as

-This shows that the variance of the noise terms only depend to the ratio between the signal strengths and their absolute value.
-The consequence is that the noise can become large if one the components in the pair has one or more neighboring components with similar signal strength $\sigma_{l}^{2}$.
+Based on Equation \eqref{asympVar}, the main driver of the noise variation is the smallest difference $\sigma_{j}^2 - \sigma_{l}^{2}$, or eigengap, between the signal strengths of the components in question and all other components.
+The noise can therefore become large if one of the components in the pair has one or more neighboring components with similar signal strength, $\sigma_{l}^{2}$.
+In practice, one should therefore not plot components with similar eigenvalues separately, paired with other components.
+Instead one should try to plot the similar components together, for instance by extending the representation from two dimensions to three dimensions.
+The exact distribution of the noise for finite $n$, in the case of normally distributed data, is explored in Appendix \ref{simulation} using simulations.